 On the plus side, it provides access to Google Drive files through a normal Finder window.
 Unfortunately, the files are synced copies, and it doesn't provide access to items shared with me.
 This makes it useless for collaboration.

 Backup and Sync is a bear to uninstall, because it launches at login.
-To delete it, open System Preferences, Users and Groups, then Login Items.
+To delete it, open System Settings, General (formerly System Preferences, Users and Groups), then select Login Items.
 Remove Backup and Sync from the list of apps that start at login, and restart your Mac.
 This should allow you to delete the app from your Applications folder.

 Heart of the Beast: Google Docs